Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 ##  Key Features
-- **Domain Selection**: This feature offers a selection of specific predefined domains, such as `medical`, `generic`, and so-on.
-Users can choose from these established domains to ensure more tailored detection that aligns with the specific needs of their field.
+- **Domain Selection**: This feature offers the option of predefined domains: either `medical` or `generic`.
+Users can choose an established domain to ensure more tailored detection that aligns with the specific needs of their field.
 - **Task Specification**: This feature lets you select the task you're doing, such as QnA (questioning & answering) and Summarization, with adjustable settings according to the task types.
 - **Speed vs Interpretability**: There are two modes that trade off speed with performance.
    - Non-Reasoning mode: Offers fast detection capability, easy to embed into online applications.